CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 ### Control the Gateway IP Address with RFC 3527

 When DHCP relay is required in an environment that relies on an anycast gateway (such as EVPN), a unique IP address is necessary on each device for return traffic.
-By default, in a BGP unnumbered environment with DHCP relay, the source IP address is set to the loopback IP address and the gateway IP address (giaddr) is set as the SVI IP address.
+By default, in a BGP unnumbered environment with DHCP relay, the source IP address is set to the loopback IP address and the gateway IP address (giaddr) is set to the SVI IP address.
 However with anycast traffic, the SVI IP address is not unique to each rack; it is typically shared between racks.
 Most EVPN ToR deployments only possess a single unique IP address, which is the loopback IP address.

 {{<exlink url="https://tools.ietf.org/html/rfc3527" text="RFC 3527">}} enables the DHCP server to react to these environments by introducing a new parameter to the DHCP header called the link selection sub-option, which is built by the DHCP relay agent.
 The link selection sub-option takes on the normal role of the giaddr in relaying to the DHCP server which subnet is correlated to the DHCP request.
 When using this sub-option, the giaddr continues to be present but only relays the return IP address that is to be used by the DHCP server; the giaddr becomes the unique loopback IP address.